 Urban Decay is owned by L'Oréal which is not a cruelty-free brand.
 If you prefer avoiding brands owned by a company that tests on animals, we recommend avoiding Urban Decay.

-No, Urban Decay is not sold in mainland China.
+No, Urban Decay is not sold where animal testing is required by law.

 Yes, Urban Decay is certified by Peta.